 If you choose, you may use a private delivery service, instead of the U.S. Postal Service, to file your return and pay tax.
 However, if, at a later date, you need to establish the date you filed your return or paid your tax, you cannot use the date recorded by a private delivery service unless you used a delivery service that has been designated by the U.S. Secretary of the Treasury or the Commissioner of Taxation and Finance.
 (Currently designated delivery services are listed in Publication 55, Designated Private Delivery Services.
 See Need help? on this page for information on ordering forms and publications.)
-If you have used a designated private delivery service and need to establish the date you filed your return, contact that private delivery service for instructions on how to obtain written proof of the date your return was given to the delivery service or not, address your return to: State Processing Center, 431C Broadway, Albany NY 12204-4836
+If you have used a designated private delivery service and need to establish the date you filed your return, contact that private delivery service for instructions on how to obtain written proof of the date your return was given to the delivery service for delivery.
+If you use any private delivery service, whether it is a designated service or not, address your return to: State Processing Center, 431C Broadway, Albany NY 12204-4836